esminc/kawaii_email_address/README.md

 # KawaiiEmailAddress

-Extraction of validate logic from `validates_email_format_of` to support japanese docomo/au addresses.
+Extraction of validate logic from `validates_email_format_of` to support japanese docomo/au kawaii addresses.

 ## Installation